India death toll rises after clashes over guru's rape conviction

 Cities in the north of India had braced for violence in the wake of the verdict as tens of thousands of Singh's supporters amassed in Panchkula, where the case was heard.

 Rape in India carries a minimum sentence of seven years.
-Singh, who is also at the center of an ongoing murder investigation, will be sentenced Monday.
+Singh, who is also at the center of an ongoing murder investigation, is in custody and will be sentenced Monday.

 Widespread influence